What is FND?

 Well, if you’re a person with FND, then we have something in common.
 I know what it’s like to live with the pain and disability of FND.
 And how it feels when no one understands.

 Glad you asked!
 For me, learning about my symptoms was something of a necessity.
 It took me the better part of a decade to get an FND diagnosis.
 Before that, most doctors thought I had a rare, undiagnosed condition.
-I was often written off as a “medical zebra” and told I’d likely never recover.
+I was often called a “medical zebra” and told I’d likely never recover.
 I didn’t like that very much, so I tried to understand my situation by studying anatomy, physiology, and neuroscience.

 What’s the purpose of this page?